How to create a prospecting plan in 4 steps

 • Measurable : Obtain at least 8 positive responses from qualified prospects per month.

-2. Targets and Prospect Qualification
+2. Targets and Qualification of Prospects

-Tools for evaluating leads
+Tools for evaluating prospects

 Steps to qualify effectively

-1. Information Gathering : Use online forms or discovery calls to gather key information about your prospects.
+1. Information gathering : Use online forms or discovery calls to gather key information about your prospects.

-3. Potential Assessment : Use your qualification criteria to assess the potential of each prospect.
+3. Potential assessment : Use your qualification criteria to assess the potential of each prospect.

 By following these steps, you can optimize your qualification process and increase your chances of success.

-Mistakes to avoid when qualifying
+Mistakes to avoid during qualification

 Avoid these common mistakes when qualifying leads: